Shorzinator/CodeBrief/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for taking the time to report an issue or suggest a feature!
-Your feedback helps make ContextCraft better for everyone.
+Your feedback helps make codebrief better for everyone.

 Please choose the appropriate section below and delete the others.
 If you're unsure, just fill out what you can - we're here to help!